syntasso/kratix-docs/docs/main/05-reference/03-promises/02-deleting-a-promise.md

 :::caution

-Deleting a promise will cascade delete all the associated Resource Requests and Worker Cluster Resources.
+Deleting a Promise will cascade delete all the associated Resource Requests and Worker Cluster Resources.

 :::